kupehtci/DOCUMENTATION/CONCEPTS/BVH - Bounding Volume Hierarchy/AABB (Axis Aligned Bounding Box).md

 All the objects in a game engine map, the floors, the walls, the chairs are objects that are enclosed in axis aligned bounding boxes.
-This is done to accelerate collision detection.
+This is done to accelerate [[Collision Detection|collision detection]].

 This boxes are align in terms of axis, making it more optimized to calculate collision, proximity and vectorial and meshes calculations.